Hebrews 3:7–19 . . . facilitated by Warren

 “Don’t Harden Your Heart”

 Remembering last week's "Jesus, Greater than Moses" study, we saw how the author resumed his argument that Christ is superior to Mosaic Law by comparing him to Moses, the giver of the Law.
-The argument: If Christ is superior to Moses, then Christ is superior to the Law.
+The meaning of the argument: If Christ is superior to Moses, then Christ is superior to the Law.
 We were told in 3:1–6 that Moses was a servant and Christ is a Son.
 To prove Christ’s superiority, the author again used a servant-son contrast: Although Moses was the greatest prophet in Israel’s history, he was only a servant, while Christ is Father God’s Son.

 In today's study, the author has paused his comparison of Christ and Moses to discuss the role of God's people.
 Israel’s response to Moses and God documented their unbelief.
 In 3:7–11 is a quotation from Psalm 95:7–11 regarding Israel's rebellion (see Numbers 14), following the return of their spies from Canaan.
 Just as many of the Hebrews who started their journey to Canaan behaved unrighteously, thereby preventing them from entering the promised land, many of the Jews in Jesus' day started out on their Judaism journey, looking for the Messiah, only to fail to faithfully accept Christ as Messiah.